berthelemy/mark.berthelemy.net/collections/_posts/2024-03-24-xerte-review.md

 ---
 The more I play with [Xerte](https://www.xerte.org.uk/), the more I realise how powerful it can be in the right hands.

-But let's take a step back to look at what is Xerte and why is it important.
+Let's take a step back to look at what is Xerte and why is it important.

+## Introduction to Xerte

 Xerte is an open-source, multi-user, server-based content authoring and delivery sytem.
 It's come from the university sector - with the main development team based at the University of Nottingham.
 But don't let that put you off.
 I've seen it used very successfully in a commercial "Teaching English as a Foreign Language" setting.